How to Tell Time in Chinese: Vocabulary, Times of the Day, Expressions and More

 Telling 时间 (shí jiān — time) is a basic conversation skill for Chinese learners.

-Knowing how to indicate time helps you arrange all social occasions from dates to business meetings.
+Knowing how to tell and ask for the time helps you arrange all social occasions from romantic dates to business meetings.

 With the essential skill of time-telling, you’ll be better able to manage your schedule and coordinate with others.

 In this post, you’ll learn how to tell time in Chinese, ask for the time, count minutes and hours and more.